Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-7-React-Router-Navigation/assets/lesson-7-React-Router-Navigation.md

 First, open `index.js`, located in `/routing-demo/src/` and remove the following, which should be on line 3:

+:writing_hand:

 `import ‘./index.css'  `

 This just removes a link to the default styles from the project we won’t need.

-After that, locate and delete `/src/index.css` and `/src/App.css` files.
+:writing_hand: After that, locate and delete `/src/index.css` and `/src/App.css` files.

-Finally, open the main `App.js` file located at `/src/App.js`.
+:writing_hand: Finally, open the main `App.js` file located at `/src/App.js`.
 Highlight everything in this file and delete it, saving the empty file, ready to be populated with your new routing demo code.

 Your project still contains a few default files, components, and assets, but don't worry about them for now as they’re not doing any harm just sitting there and they’re not currently being loaded anyway.